aws-samples/aws-dataexchange-api-samples/subscribers/python/tf-auto-export-to-s3/README.md

 This sample shows how to set up an AWS Lambda function which will automatically export all newly published revisions for a given DataSet to S3.
 All infrastructure is setup using Terraform.

 Logical Prerequisites:
-* DataSet ID for an active subscription to a DataSet on AWS Data Exchange
+* DataSet ID for an active subscription to a DataSet on AWS Data Exchange.
-* Revision ID for the target first revision to export
+* Revision ID for the target first revision to export.

 Technical Prerequisites:
-* Terraform is installed
+* Terraform is installed.
-* AWS CLI is installed and has a profile configured with access to create IAM, S3, and Lambda resources and issue permissions to CloudWatch, S3, and DataExchange
+* AWS CLI is installed and has a profile configured with access to create IAM, S3, and Lambda resources and issue permissions to CloudWatch, S3, and DataExchange.

 > The deployment will target us-east-1 and use the "default" AWS CLI profile by default.
 Update the "profile" and "region" configuration in the "provider" section of the terraform template to modify these defaults.